Stars!: Development

 The game was originally developed in 1995, with version 2.0 released early in 1996.
 Later that year the newsgroup rec.games.computer.stars became active, facilitating public discussion of tactics and allowing players to find new games.

+The game was originally developed by Jeff Johnson and Jeff McBride with help from Jeffrey Krauss ("the Jeffs") for personal use, initially released as shareware for Microsoft Windows in 1995.
+A retail version was later produced for, and published by Empire Interactive, with developer Jason Gaston added to the team for quality assurance testing, although the shareware version continued.

 By the end of 1996 shareware version 2.60 had been released, and the game has remained essentially unchanged ever since, although there have been numerous updates.
 Version 2.70 is the retail version which has battle sounds and allows research past Level 10 (the shareware version is restricted).
 The latest file date on the retail version CDROM is January 8, 1997; it sold for $41 before tax at Media Play in the southeastern U.S. in February 1997.
 The manual was 15mm thick (over half an inch), but the game only needed 2 MB of installation space.
 The most recent patch version, 2.60j RC4 (release candidate 4) was released in December 2000.
 Versions 2.60 and 2.70 are compatible as long as the minor version letter is the same (e.g.: 2.60i can play with 2.70i players).
 Over the years a number of third-party developers have provided tools and utilities to help players manage their empires.